 Understanding Tencent Music Enter Gr's Unusual Options Activity

-Shares of Tencent Music Enter Gr (NYSE:TME) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $12.76.
+Tencent Music Enter Gr (NYSE:TME) shares experienced unusual options activity on Friday.
+The stock price moved down to $11.79 following the option alert.

 - Option Type: TRADE